-In keeping with the above Decisions, this document reports on the status of TP implementation and the progress made since the 53^{rd} Session of the Council held in Lima, Peru, 27 November - 2 December 2017.
+In keeping with the above Decisions, this document reports on the status of TP implementation and the progress made since the 54th Session of the Council held in Yokohama, Japan, 5 - 9 November 2018.

 Under the TPs, 79 projects have been approved for funding: 29 under TFLET; 31 under REDDES; 5 under CFME; and 14 under TMT.
-As of October 2018, 67 projects have been completed including two projects in 2018, five projects were ongoing, four projects had lapsed into "sunset" and three projects had been terminated in accordance with the provision under Decision 6(LII).
-Chapter 4 of this document highlights selected achievements of projects that have been completed during the reporting period.
-Annex I provides a more detailed overview on the status of all projects that are ongoing or have been completed during the reporting period.
+As of October 2019, 70 projects have been completed, two projects were ongoing, four projects had lapsed into "sunset" and three projects had been terminated in accordance with the provision under Decision 6(LII).
+Chapter 4 of this document summarizes the achievements of the three projects that have been completed during the reporting period.
+Annex I provides a more detailed overview on the status of the five projects that are ongoing or have been completed during the reporting period.